pinot-contrib/pinot-docs/basics/indexing/geospatial-support.md

 ## Geospatial data types

 Geospatial data types abstract and encapsulate spatial structures such as boundary and dimension.
 In many respects, spatial data types can be understood simply as shapes.
-Pinot supports the Well-Known Text (WKT) and Well-Known Binary (WKB) form of geospatial objects, for example:
+Pinot supports the Well-Known Text (WKT) and Well-Known Binary (WKB) forms of geospatial objects, for example:

 * `POINT (0, 0)`
 * `LINESTRING (0 0, 1 1, 2 1, 2 2)`